ucsf-wynton/wynton-website-hpc/docs/about/join.md

 The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
 If you don't fit into one of these categories, please don't hesitate to [contact us].

-## How Long Will It Take For My Wynton Account Request To Be Processed?
+## How long will it take for my Wynton account request to be processed?

 The {{ site.cluster.name }} staff will make every effort to process your account request and create the account within 5 business days of confirmation of your affiliation and contact information.

 ## Request access